Spectral Universality of Turbulent Fluctuations in Relativistic Flows: Spectral Projection and Universality

+may reproduce invariant projection for generic spectra with multidimensional support.
 The origin of this irreducibility is geometric.
 The delta constraint in Eq.~\eqref{eq:PuProjGeneral} restricts integration to a $D$-dimensional manifold embedded in $(D+1)$-momentum space.
-The temporal spectrum is therefore an integral over a transverse phase-space measure that cannot be represented by the value of $S$ along any single momentum trajectory.
+The temporal spectrum is therefore an integral over a transverse phase space measure that cannot be represented by the value of $S$ along any single momentum trajectory.
 A one-dimensional slice cannot reproduce this higher-dimensional measure.
-Exact reduction to a local frequency–wavenumber mapping is possible only in strictly one spatial dimension ($D=1$).
+Exact reduction to a local frequency–wavenumber mapping is possible only for stochastic fields that are confined in one spatial dimension ($D=1$).

 Thus, in multidimensional relativistic systems, temporal spectral inference is inherently nonlocal in momentum space.
 Any local identification between temporal frequency and a single spatial scale violates Lorentz covariance.